pranjan77/ontology/biome.md

-## Validation for 'ENVO:00000428' field in samples upload
+## Validation for 'biome' field in samples upload
-ENVO:00000428 field has to be a child of
-ENVO:00000428 field is validated by finding exact match with <b>Ontology</b> or <b>Name</b> from the following table
+biome field has to be a child of ENVO:00000428 biome field is validated by finding exact match with <b>Ontology</b> or <b>Name</b> from the following table
 |Ontology|Name|Definition|
 |--------|------|---------|
 |        |<img width=1000>||